Alci6/-template-sveltekit-tailwind-jest/README.md

-# Sveltekit with Typescript, TailwindCSS and Jest
+# Sveltekit with Typescript, TailwindCSS, Jest and Storybook

-> ✨ Community template for Sveltekit + Typescript + TailwindCSS + Jest
+> ✨ Community template for Sveltekit + Typescript + TailwindCSS + Jest + Storybook

 Clone the repository